 What is a linear equation?

 Recall that an algebraic equation is just like an algebraic expression, but it also contains an equals (\(=\)) sign.
 For example, \(5 + d\) is an algebraic expression, while \(5 + d = 10\) is an algebraic equation.
-A particular kind of algebraic equation is a linear equation, or first degree equation :
+A particular kind of algebraic equation is a linear equation, or first degree equation:

-A linear equation is an equation that only has variables raised to the first power, for example \(a – 3 = 5\), as opposed to \(a^2 – 3 = 5\).
+A linear equation is an equation that only has variables raised to the first power, for example \(a\,–\,3 = 5\) as opposed to \(a^2\,–\,3 = 5\)

-Rearranging and solving linear equations
+Rearranging linear equations

 Remove a constant that was… By…